masinism/videopiano/README.md

 * video projector
 * Raspberry Pi 3 or faster

-# Software
+# Possiblities
-There are several software you can play on Videopiano.
+There are several ways to use Videopiano.

+## Gamified videopiano
+* use MIDI keyboard
-* Linthesia for gamified experience
+* use software Linthesia with your MID files

+## Playalong videopiano for home use
+* use real piano, electric piano etc
-* included videoplayer for playalong experience
+* use included videoplayer for online video recordings

+## Playalong videopiano for venues
+* find real piano
+* we prepare new music as videofiles

 # Use
 * Free for home use.